 I was born in Texas, graduated from Rice University and the Georgetown University Law Center, and was subsequently admitted to the bar in Washington DC, New York, and Texas.
-After that, I practiced international law and eventually ended up living and working in Asia for nearly thirty years.
+After that, I practiced international law and eventually ended up living and working outside the United States for nearly thirty years.

-A popular Asian magazine once said this about me: "Needham certainly knows where a few bodies are buried."
+A popular business magazine once said this about me: "Needham certainly knows where a few bodies are buried."
 Of course, I do.
-I'm the guy who buried a bunch of them.
+I'm the guy who buried them.

 At least, that's all I'm going to tell you.